RCMC-PUM/file-signature-toolkit/README.md

 The toolkit is built using Python and utilizes the click library for the CLI interface and hashlib for generating cryptographic hashes.
 Additionally, it supports batch processing of files and comparison of file integrity against pre-generated signature files.

 ### Features
-Generate File Signature: Create a cryptographic signature for files using different hash algorithms.
+- `Generate File Signature` - Create a cryptographic signature for files using different hash algorithms.
-Validate File Signature: Check if files match their previously generated signatures.
+- `Validate File Signature` - Check if files match their previously generated signatures.
-Compare Two Files: Compare two files based on their cryptographic signatures.
+- `Compare Two Files` - Compare two files based on their cryptographic signatures.
-Find Files Matching a Signature: Search for files that match a given signature file.
+- `Find Files Matching a Signature` - Search for files that match a given signature file.

 ### Installation